 Councilmember Warrick asked of the administration of Exit Surveys for Ambassadors.
-It was reported by Ms. Woosley that the satisfaction rate for Ambassadors was 98% while it was 100% for Employers.
+It was reported that the satisfaction rate for Ambassadors was 98% while it was 100% for Employers.
 She noted that she would provide the Mayor and Council with information regarding the number of Ambassadors that desire to return to San Antonio.